 In every case it is the student's responsibility to find a supervisor for the research or study undertaken.
 The student must file a Course VI Independent Study Approval Form by the Add Date of every term for which he or she registers for any of the numbers except UROP and the M.Eng. thesis.

-6.UR Undergraduate Research Opportunities
+6.UR Undergraduate Research Opportunities and SuperUROP

 The online UROP application must be completed by the UROP deadline each term.
 A short report (around two pages) is required at the end of each term for a final grade to be awarded.